-The typical routine for a wildlife vet may include sedating animals for procedures, performing exams, giving vaccinations, taking blood samples, administering fluids, performing surgeries when needed, prescribing medications, evaluating and treating wounds, taking x-rays and ultrasounds, cleaning teeth, assisting with captive breeding programs, and providing “intensive care” for very young animals abandoned by their parents.
+The typical duties of a wildlife vet may include sedating animals for procedures, performing exams, giving vaccinations, taking blood samples, administering fluids, performing surgeries when needed, prescribing medications, evaluating and treating wounds, taking x-rays and ultrasounds, cleaning teeth, assisting with captive breeding programs, and providing intensive care for very young animals abandoned by their parents.

 Wildlife veterinarians often work in conjunction with wildlife rehabilitators at a rehabilitation facility.
 They also must be able to interact and communicate effectively with veterinary technicians, wildlife officials, and members of the public.

 It's common for vets to work some nights, weekends, and holidays.
 Some wildlife veterinarians have schedules that involve “on call” time for treating emergency cases, and it's common for vets to put in 50 hours of work (or more) per week.

 Some wildlife veterinarians conduct research or treat patients in the field, so travel may be involved for some practitioners.